front-end-intermediate/session-1/readme.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/) on your laptop
 1. Install [GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your laptop
 1. Create a Github account

-Review

-1. Review the notes below and recreate the steps performed up to the end of class (this will be available on Github in a separate branch)
-1. Attempt the homework assignment in the `other` folder (see start.html)
-1. Watch a [Node.js Tutorial for Absolute Beginners](https://youtu.be/U8XF6AFGqlc) on YouTube

 ## Syllabus